acryldata/datahub-classify/datahub-classify/README.md

 - table_description & table_lineage are optional.
 - col_name, col_datatype are the required parameters in ColumnInfo object.
 - col_description & col_lineage are optional.

+# API 'preprocess_tables'
+This API generates the embedding for tables (i.e. for name and description of the table and columns)
+### API Input
+API expects following parameter in the input
+- `table_info_list` - This list contains a batch of tables (i.e. instance of TableInfo) for which embedding needs to be populated

+### API Output
+API returns following parameter
+- `table_info_list` - This is a list of TableInfo objects of same length as input.
+This API populates the embedding of name $ description of the table (and included columns) and updates the same TableInfo and ColumnInfo objects with "name_embedding" and "desc_embedding".
+Value of "name_embedding" and "desc_embedding" is a list of 'TextEmbeddings' instances.

 # Development